TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/About.rst

 =================

-This is an introduction into developing TYPO3 extensions with the Extbase framework and the Fluid templating engine.
+This is an introduction to developing TYPO3 extensions with the Extbase framework and the Fluid templating engine.

 .. _target-audience: